mortinp/ant-tasks-backend/README.md

 You can create new tasks inside the categories already defined by just creating a new directory for that task inside the corresponding category folder, and create its 'build.xml' file.

 The 'build.xml' file should conform to the following conventions:
 * The project name should be the name of the category.
-For example, the 'tasks/database/postgres-dump/build.xml' file has the tag <project name="database" default="default">.
 * Have a task named 'default' (which is the one that will be invoked).

 To create a new category you should create a folder with the name of the category inside the 'tasks' directory, and the folders and 'build.xml' file for each specific task.
 Then you should create a target for this category in 'dependencies.xml', and define or reasemble all the dependencies.